Rakeela/dragora-notes/Movies/Pokemon-The-Rise-of-Darkrai-2007.md

 It must have been hard to pick a tune for the performance.
 They still had to supplement it with other instrumentals and an implausible light show.
 The tower itself is too limited as a musical instrument.
 Strings make a more impressively grand performance.

 Huh, they didn't do a "world-healing wave" this time.
 I'm glad to see a trope averted.

 ---
+2024-05-28
+I'm watching this one again!
+I don't intend to focus too hard on it.
+Got other things to do.

+---
 Back to [[Movies-Watched]]